Contact

 2. engage in community-based activities of the participant’s choosing within the participant’s personal resources.

-2. Supported living services enables the participant to:
+2. Supported Living Services enables the participant to:

 1. live in a home of his or her choice located where he or she wants to live; and